mousepawmedia/devdocs/network/source/network/phabricator.rst

   meeting room.

 * :guilabel:`Create Hiring Event` is only for Hiring-related events.
-If you aren't a pare of the Hiring team, this will be hidden from you.
+If you aren't a part of the Hiring team, this will be hidden from you.

 Then, fill out the form.